thanos-io/thanos/docs/components/receive.md

       --receive.default-tenant-id="default-tenant"
                                  Default tenant ID to use when none is provided via a header.
+      --receive.grpc-compression=none
+                                 Compression algorithm to use for gRPC requests to other receivers.
+Must be one of: none, snappy
       --receive.hashrings=<content>
                                  Alternative to 'receive.hashrings-file' flag
                                  (lower priority).
 Content of file that contains